sfegan/dft_simd/README.md

 it would probably be more useful to the user for them to handle the case of multiple DFTs requested through the _advanced_ interface differently, using vertical codelets internally.

+The conclusions on the tradeoffs of using fixed stride and/or loop unrolling may depend strongly on the type of system used, for example an AVX-512 system which has more vector registers, or on a system with more scalar or vector pipelines than my laptop.
+It may also strong depend on the compiler, and also also on the size of the DFT (I only tested N=60).
+For example, shorter DFT sizes, such as N=16, may not use the  pipelines/registers as efficiently as N=60 and hence unrolling may be beneficial.
+The particular case of interest to the user should be studied.

 ### License ###